Wunderlabel Logo

 Donna Karan

 Donna Karan founded her fashion company in the mid-1980s, but her modular system for transitioning from day to evening wear immediately became a bestseller.
-The "seven casual pieces" - blouse, body, blazer, coat, skirt, pants and something chic - with a jersey body quickly became part of everyday wear in the eighties.
+The "seven easy pieces" - blouse, body, blazer, coat, skirt, pants and something chic - with a jersey body quickly became part of everyday wear in the eighties.
 With her collection, the designer was one of the first to create business wear specifically for women, so that career-oriented women no longer had to rely on men's clothing in small sizes to get the right outfit for the office.

 Katharine Hamnett

 The British designer's political messages are hard to miss with their bold capital letters.
 The oversized shirts address issues such as armament, nuclear energy and other environmental issues in thick black capital letters.
 The most famous slogan, "Choose Life" - originally intended as a pro-environmental statement - gained its greatest fame through the indoctrination of US anti-abortionists.
-And George Michael and his group Wham! also wear Katherine Hemnett's shirts to raise consumer awareness.
+And George Michael and his group Wham! also wear Katharine Hemnett's shirts to raise consumer awareness.

 Scott Crolla